technmsg/blog/v2/content/2017/07/27/casting-a-crew.md

 ## Aptitude

-Aptitude is largely subjective, but sometimes there's some objective measures.
+Aptitude is largely subjective, but sometimes there are some objective measures.

 * If a student is tone deaf or can't otherwise distinguish pitches, mixing vocals isn't going to be the best for the show.
 * If a student has a fear of heights then working in the catwalks isn't going to work, and we wouldn't want to force someone to work at heights who wasn't comfortable.